Different Types of Leadership Styles

-- Transformational Leadership - The opposite of Transactional, Transformational Leadership revolves around breeding change in as many ways as possible.
+The opposite of Transactional, Transformational Leadership revolves around breeding change in as many ways as possible.

-- Strategic Leadership - Many large corporations, as well as the armed forces, use this leadership style - essentially working to outwit an opponent at every step.
+Many large corporations, as well as the armed forces, use this leadership style - essentially working to outwit an opponent at every step.

-If you know the culture of your particular business well, this may be easier, as you need only adjust to the needs of your employees.
-However, if you are moving into a new industry or an established corporation, making the right leadership decisions can be hard when you're not prepared.
+If you know the culture of your particular business well, this may be easier, as you only need to adjust to the needs of your employees.
+However, if you're moving into a new industry or an established corporation, making the right leadership decisions can be hard when you're unaware of current practices.